telefonicaid/fiware-orion/doc/manuals/admin/logs.md

     -   SUMMARY: This is a special level used by log summary traces, enabled with the `-logSummary` CLI option.
 Have a look at [the section on summary traces](#summary-traces) for details.
+-   **corr (correlator id)**.
+Can be either "N/A" (for log messages "out of transaction", e.g. log lines corresponding to Orion Context Broker startup), or it is a string in the UUID format.
+    An example:
+      "550e8400-e29b-41d4-a716-446655440000".
+    This 'correlator id' is either transferred from an incoming request, or, if the incloming request doesn't carry any HTTP header "Fiware-Correlator", the correlator is generated by the Orion context broker and then used in the log file (as well as sent as HTTP header in firwarding meesages and responses).
+    The correlator id is a common identifier among all services for one specific request.
 -   **trans (transaction id)**.
 Can be either "N/A" (for log messages "out of transaction", as the ones corresponding to Orion Context Broker startup) or a string in the format "1405598120-337-00000000001".
     The transaction id generation logic ensures that every transaction id is unique, also for Orion instances running in different VMs (which is useful in the case you are aggregating logs from different sources), except if they are started in the exact same millisecond.
 There are two types of transactions in Orion:
     -   The ones initiated by an external client invoking the REST API